prakhar134/slideshow-utility/README.md

 # slideshow-utility
-This utility class helps you maintain a sticky slideshow that you would want your user to go through anywhere in your application.
+This utility class helps you maintain a sticky scroll driven slideshow that you would want your user to go through anywhere in your application.